devshashtag/archer/README.md

 - debug mode
 - local pacman packages support `/var/cache/pacman/pkg`

-**TODO: i will add all features soon**
+**TODO: i'll add all features soon**

 # warning
 - if you'r not a **professional arch user**, please **DO NOT USE** Archer

-- you have to create your partitions before running Archer
+- you have to create you'r partitions before running Archer

 # options